cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/user-side-certificates/install-cloudflare-cert.md

 </div>
 </details>

 For more information on adding certificates to Eclipse with `keytool`, refer to [IBM's documentation](https://www.ibm.com/docs/en/ram/7.5.4?topic=client-adding-server-public-certificate-eclipse).
-You may also want to change the [Java keystore password](https://docs.oracle.com/cd/E19957-01/817-3331/6miuccqo3/index.html).

 ### Minikube